History of immigration to the United States: Population in 1790

 The following were the countries of origin for new arrivals to the United States before 1790.
 The regions marked with an asterisk were part of Great Britain.
 The ancestry of the 3.9 million population in 1790 has been estimated by various sources by sampling last names from the 1790 census and assigning them a country of origin.
 The Irish in the 1790 census were mostly Scots-Irish.
 The French were primarily Huguenots.
-The total U.S. Catholic population in 1790 was probably less than 5%.
+Catholics numbered only 35,000 or roughly 1%.
 The Native American population inside territorial U.S. boundaries was less than 100,000.